paepcke/jupyter_emacsy_plus/README.md

 **Note**: Key **F1** or **Ctrl-x h** in a Jupyter cell show active bindings.
 It's a pop-up, so watch out for popup blocker if the help window does not appear.

-Current compatibility: Runs on Chrome/Firefox MAC OSX/Linux.
+Current compatibility: Runs on Chrome/Firefox MAC OSX.
+Runs on Ubuntu if some interfering Ubuntu keyboard shortcuts are disabled.

 ###*Installation*